rfrancolini/sensible/README.md

     ## 10     542 2021-05-20 02:19:32  8.78         0 LittleDrisko
     ## # ℹ 1,142 more rows

-### Function: summarize_hobotemp()
+### Function: `summarize_hobotemp()`

-Create a dataframe summarizing the temperature data, will group by site.
+Create a dataframe summarizing the temperature data, will group by site if more than one present.

 #### Summarize data, csv with one site